Tzomily/Employees_Skills/README.md

 ### Database
 Used Mysql database for local database.
 MySQL is a freely available open source Relational Database Management System (RDBMS) that uses Structured Query Language (SQL).
 SQL is the most popular language for adding, accessing and managing content in a database.
 It is most noted for its quick processing, proven reliability, ease and flexibility of use.

+### Relational database
+The primary benefit of the relational database approach is the ability to create meaningful information by joining the tables.
+Joining tables allows you to understand the relationships between the data, or how the tables connect.
+SQL includes the ability to count, add, group, and also combine queries.
+SQL can perform basic math and subtotal functions and logical transformations.
+Analysts can order the results by date, name, or any column.
+Also some of the advantages are:
+* Flexibility
+* Reduced redundancy
+* Ease of backup and disaster recovery

 ### Postman
 Postman is a popular API client that makes it easy for developers to create, share, test and document APIs.
 This is done by allowing users to create and save simple and complex HTTP/s requests, as well as read their responses.